katonic-dev/Katonic-ML-Marketplace/model-pulmoai/README.md

 ## Product Overview
 This CNN model algorithm leverages a collection of healthy and abnormal X-ray images to detect the presence of COVID-19.
 The research tool provides a similarity score of your COVID-19 positive X-ray images.

+Our machine learning models are available through a Private Offer.
+Please contact info@electrifai.net for subscription service pricing.